hala3k/compartment-users-app/replit.md

 ## Recent Changes (November 19, 2025)
 - **Added search functionality** - Users can now filter compartments and users using search inputs
-  - Compartment search: Filter compartments by name (case-insensitive)
+  - **Compartment autocomplete**: Single input field with dropdown suggestions (case-insensitive)
+    - Type to filter compartments in real-time
+    - Click to select from dropdown, or press Enter to select first match
+    - Supports exact match selection on blur/tab
-  - User search: Filter users by name or email (case-insensitive)
+  - **User search**: Filter users by name or email (case-insensitive)
   - Search fields automatically clear when switching compartments for better UX

 ## Previous Changes (November 18, 2025)